Medmed14/Ozark/InfosrealisationREADME.md

 This site is inspired by Allociné's website, but lighter, of course.

-index page: _Link from Youtube's trailer VF of Ozark
+index page: Link from Youtube's trailer VF of Ozark
-            _Ozark's logo integration
+            ,Ozark's logo integration
-            _Synopsis
+            ,Synopsis
-            _Legal Notice
+            ,Legal Notice
-            _Menu
+            ,Menu
-            _Style realized with CSS
+            ,Style realized with CSS

-Casting page: _Photos of main characters
+Casting page: Photos of main characters
-              _Names (in the serie and in real life) _Same graphic charter
+              ,Names (in the serie and in real life) ,Same graphic charter
-              _legal notice
+              ,legal notice